MercuryWorkshop/Pollen/readme.md

 - Type In `sudo curl -k https://pollen.scarat3k.me/Pollen.sh | bash`

 ## Different Mods
-- 1 Is Non RootFS Version
+- Pollen (1) Is Non RootFS Version
   - Must Be Ran Every Time Apon Boot

-- 2 Is RootFS Version
+- PollenFS (2) Is RootFS Version
   - Requires RootFS Disabled
   - Note Disabeling RootFS And Entering Verified Mode **WILL** Brick You Chromebook
   - To Disable RootFS Run This: `sudo curl -k https://pollen.scarat3k.me/RootFS.sh`
+  - Does Not Need To Be Re Ran

 ## How It Works
 It works by loading a custom user policy in to CrOS.
 (Similar to how policies on windows work)\